ferrilab/bitvec/book/data-structures/bitslice.md

 ## Getting a `BitSlice`

 `BitSlice` is strictly a borrowed region.
-It can neither be created nor destroyed; rather, views to it are aquired from a memory buffer that some other binding owns.
+It can neither be created nor destroyed; rather, views to it are acquired from a memory buffer that some other binding owns.

 The [`BitStore` chapter] covers this in more detail, but only sequences of the